mlswg/mls-protocol/draft-ietf-mls-protocol.md

 |              |              |              |              |
 ~~~~~

-Users are removed from the group in a similar way, as an update
+Members are removed from the group in a similar way, as an update
 is effectively removing the old leaf from the group.
 Any member of the group can generate a Remove message that adds new
 entropy to the group state that is known to all members except the